 You can get more information about accessing health services online at www.nhs.uk/health-at-home.

-Pressure on GP practice phone lines is very high at the moment.
+Pressure on general practice phone lines is very high at the moment.
 We know it is frustrating, but please treat the practice staff with respect - they are often dealing with many hundreds of calls every day.

 Staff understand that it is frustrating for patients and where they have been able to, practices have put in extra phone lines.

 If you can use online assessment services or apps please do.
-You will find information about these on your GP practice website.
+You will find information about these on your practice website.
 They can be convenient for you and also help to free up phone lines for those without online access.

 Reception staff answering the phones do need to ask questions to make sure you can be offered the best type of appointment from the different members of the general practice team.
 Any information given is confidential.
 Please be respectful to the NHS staff working hard for you.